Fabulously-Optimized/fabulously-optimized/README.md

 The selected mods are inspired, but not limited by the [list of Optifine alternatives](https://lambdaurora.dev/optifine_alternatives).
 The modpack also [improves the default settings](https://github.com/Madis0/fabulously-optimized/wiki/Changed-options).

-List of mods as of 3.1.0-beta.1 are below.

 ### Smooth
 | Name | Author | 1.16.5 | 1.17.1 | 1.18.1 | Description |
 |---|---|---|---|---|---|